SST Worker Information

 A man in hardhat with text overlaid that reads: "Stay safe.
 Stay trained.
 Stay on the job."

 The NYCDOB Training Connect Site Safety Training Card combines all your SST ID card information on one card and is the only SST ID card the NYC Department of Buildings will accept as valid proof of worker site safety training.
-The new NYCDOB Training Connect SST ID card will replace all previously issued SST ID cards and is the card DOB will accept as valid proof of worker site safety training beginning March 18, 2023.
+The NYCDOB Training Connect SST ID card replaces all previously issued SST ID cards and is the card DOB will accept as valid proof of worker site safety training.
+Enforcement action will be taken if DOB finds a worker is not appropriately trained and does not have the NYCDOB Training Connect SST ID card.

 Visit NYCDOB Training Connect for a list of: